dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/redshift-configs.md

 Tables in Amazon Redshift have two powerful optimizations to improve query performance: distkeys and sortkeys.
 Supplying these values as model-level configurations apply the corresponding settings in the generated `CREATE TABLE` <Term id="ddl" />.
 Note that these settings will have no effect for models set to `view` or `ephemeral` models.

 - `dist` can have a setting of `all`, `even`, `auto`, or the name of a key.
-- `sort` accepts a list of sort keys, for example: `['timestamp', 'userid']`. dbt will build the sort key in the same order the fields are supplied.
+- `sort` accepts a list of sort keys, for example: `['reporting_day', 'category']`. dbt will build the sort key in the same order the fields are supplied.
 - `sort_type` can have a setting of `interleaved` or `compound`. if no setting is specified, sort_type defaults to `compound`.

 Sort and dist keys should be added to the `{{ config(...) }}` block in model `.sql` files, eg: